 Gynecomastia surgery, also known as male breast reduction, can be a life-changing procedure for men unhappy with the appearance of their chest.
-As with any cosmetic surgery, it is important to keep the recovery process in mind, so in this piece, we will explain what the recovery process involves for gynecomastia surgery.
+As with any cosmetic surgery, it is essential to consider the recovery process.
+In this piece, we will explain what the recovery process entails for gynecomastia surgery.

 What to expect during your gynecomastia recovery